Generalized integral points on abelian varieties and the Geometric Lang-Vojta conjecture: Growth of generalized integral sections and Proof of Theorem

 \subsection{Some geometry of Riemann surfaces}

-In the proof of Theorem \ref{t:parshin-generic-emptiness-higher-dimension}, we shall need the following general auxiliary lemma to control the geometry of a countable closed subset.
+In the proof of Theorem \ref{t:parshin-generic-emptiness-higher-dimension}, we shall need the following general auxiliary lemma to control the geometry of a countable closed subset (note that our lemma is more general than the last lemma in \cite{parshin-90}).

-\begin{lemma} Let $R$ be a closed countable subset of a compact Riemann surface $B$ (with boundary) equipped with a Riemannian metric $\rho$.
+\begin{lemma} Let $R$ be a closed countable subset of a compact surface $B$ equipped with a metric $\rho$.
 Let $T\subset B$ be a finite subset.
 Then for every $\varepsilon >0$, $R \cup T$ is contained in a finite union $Z$ of disjoint closed discs each of radius at most $\varepsilon$ such that $\vol_\rho Z \leq \varepsilon$ and such that any two distinct points in $T$ are contained in distinct discs. \end{lemma}